 Frequent cold sores may indicate a chemistry imbalance or food allergy.
 Outbreaks usually occur after a fever, illness, or stressful situation.
 They can be caused by reduced immunity, nutrient deficiencies, and hormone imbalances.
 Cold sores occur most often in women and are more prevalent in winter.

 Cold sores may indicate a vitamin B, iron, or folic acid deficiency.
 They may also be caused by using toothpaste containing sodium lauryl sulfate.
 Another cause is a diet of overly acid foods.
 Always use sunscreen on lips and mouth area as sunburn can also cause cold sores.

 To avoid cold sores, add more cultured foods to the diet such as yogurt and sauerkraut.
 Avoid coffee, peanut butter, nuts, seeds, and corn.

 Propolis or zinc lozenges are also excellent remedies.
 Rinsing the mouth with yellowroot solution or myrrh every few hours can bring relief.
 Vitamin C mixed with water and applied directly to the sore may speed healing.
-Grapefruit seed extract is also recommended but should be diluted before application.
+Grapefruit essential oil is also recommended but should be diluted before application.

-Applications of castor oil or diluted essential oils can also help heal cold sores.
-A combination of eucalyptus and bergamot essential oil at first sign of outbreak can work wonders.
-A mixture of rose oil and lemon balm oil applied directly to the cold sore also gives excellent results after just one or two applications.
+Applications of castor oil can also help heal cold sores.
+A combination of eucalyptus essential oil and bergamot essential oil at first sign of outbreak can work wonders.
+A mixture of rose essential oil and lemon balm essential oil applied directly to the cold sore also gives excellent results after just one or two applications.

-* Dilutet essential oils with carrier oils such as olive oil, grape seed oil, or almond oil.
-Wash hands well after applying ointments or other treatments to cold sores.
+* Dilute essential oils with carrier oils such as olive oil, grape seed oil, or almond oil.
+Wash hands well after applying herbal remedies to cold sores.
 Always consult with your healthcare professional before using any herbal remedy.